EPA Chief Pruitt Faces Tough Questions On Capitol Hill

 "You have done this to allow your rich and powerful corporate friends to create more pollution in order to increase profit at the expense of the public good," said Ruiz, an emergency room physician.

-President Trump has stood by Pruitt for weeks, tweeting that he's "doing a great job."
-But he's fired other Cabinet members shortly after praising them.
+President Trump has stood by Pruitt for weeks, tweeting that he is "doing a great job."
+But he has fired other Cabinet-level members shortly after praising them.

 "These hearings are clearly make-and-break hearings for Scott Pruitt," says Ana Unruh Cohen of the Natural Resources Defense Council.